s-bishnoi/projects/README.md

 ## These are some of the projects that I have worked on in past.

+### I'm still working on getting this github setup.

 - Prediction
     - H2o.ai
     - Feature Engineering